flectra-hq/documentation-user/content/developer/tutorials/getting_started/16_guidelines_pr.rst

 --------------------------------

-We will start by creating a git development environment for the 'custom' folder, like we did in the beginning for 'flectra' and 'enterprise'.
+We will start by creating a git development environment for the 'custom' folder, like we did in the beginning for 'flectra' and 'professional'.
 The PR will target the `flectra/technical-training-sandbox` repository.

 To do this the first step is to
 `fork <https://guides.github.com/activities/forking/>`__  in GitHub